Abdominal symptoms campaign

 Abdominal symptoms were chosen to feature in the campaign as a result of analysis carried out by CRUK on behalf of Be Clear on Cancer.
 A number of different scenarios were developed using publicly available cancer data e.g. incidence, mortality, symptom prevalence.
 Taking into account variations in the quality of available data, the scenarios were assessed to identify symptoms and cancers that could potentially be ‘grouped’ and communicated to the public.
 Following significant input from clinical and marketing experts, abdominal symptoms were selected for campaign development.
 This was on the basis that advertising this group of symptoms would achieve both a high level of reach amongst the target audience, whilst broadening the potential number of cancers associated with the campaign.

-As a result of this development process it was decided to feature the affected area (the abdomen) as the main image in campaign advertising as this helped anchor the symptoms in the mind of the target audience.
-This differs from previous Be Clear on Cancer campaigns which prominently included GPs.
-The campaign will also include a ‘warning sign’ similar to one you may see on a car dashboard, in order to flag that these symptoms need attention.
+As a result of this development process it was decided to feature the affected area (the abdomen), as the main image in campaign advertising as this helped anchor the symptoms in the mind of the target audience.
+This differed from previous Be Clear on Cancer campaigns which prominently included GPs.
+The campaign also included a ‘warning sign’ similar to one you may see on a car dashboard, in order to flag that these symptoms need attention.
 GPs continue to feature in other campaign materials to reinforce the importance of the symptoms and provide the ‘permission’ to go and see their GP if symptoms persist or change.

 A number of local, regional and national Be Clear on Cancer campaigns have taken place across England since 2010.
 The East and West Midlands were selected as the regional pilot areas for the abdominal symptoms campaign for a number of reasons, including the fact it is populous enough to support accurate campaign evaluation and the campaign had the support of both Strategic Clinical Networks (SCNs).

-The main three symptoms the campaign is promoting are diarrhoea, bloating and discomfort.
-The leaflet that will be made available to the public during the campaign also highlights; constipation, nausea/feeling sick and blood in poo for three weeks or more, and encourages those with other unusual changes like a lump in the tummy area, postmenopausal bleeding or unexplained weight loss, to go and tell their doctor as well.
+The main three symptoms the campaign promoted were diarrhoea, bloating and discomfort.
+The public facing leaflet for the campaign also highlighted; constipation, nausea/feeling sick and blood in poo for three weeks or more, and encouraged those with other unusual changes like a lump in the tummy area, postmenopausal bleeding or unexplained weight loss, to go and tell their doctor as well.

-The campaign will run from 9 February to 31 March 2017.
-It will including advertising in local and regional newspaper, radio adverts and out of home advertising (bus shelters, washrooms and pharmacy bag).
-It will also include face to face events in shopping centres.
-Television advertising will not be used in this campaign.
+The campaign ran from 9 February to 31 March 2017.
+It included advertising in local and regional newspaper, radio adverts and out of home advertising (bus shelters, washrooms and pharmacy bag).
+It also included face to face events in shopping centres.
+Television advertising was not used for this campaign.

-The campaign is aimed at those aged 50 years and older from lower socioeconomic groups.
-They will be targeted through media channels of most relevance to this group.
+The campaign was aimed at those aged 50 years and older from lower socioeconomic groups.
+They were targeted through media channels of most relevance to this group.

-This is the first time that Be Clear on Cancer campaign advertising is leading with a focus on a specific body area and localised symptoms that may be indicative of cancer.
-The main aim of the pilot campaign is to test and evaluate the impact of the messaging on the target audience.
+This was the first time that a Be Clear on Cancer campaign led with a focus on a specific body area and localised symptoms that may be indicative of cancer.
+The main aim of the pilot campaign was to test and evaluate the impact of the messaging on the target audience.

-Due to this new approach, it is not possible to accurately predict the potential impact of the forthcoming campaign.
-However, we do expect that there will be increases in the demand for some services.
-Results from other Be Clear on Cancer activity has shown that GPs are more likely to see patients with the symptoms advertised in the campaign.
+Results from other Be Clear on Cancer activity have shown that GPs are more likely to see patients with the symptoms advertised in the campaign.
 Although we don’t have any data for the abdominal campaign specifically, data analysis from a sample of GP practices on previous Be Clear on Cancer campaigns has shown a range from 0.1 additional visits per practice per week (2014, national ‘Breast cancer in women over 70’ campaign) to a maximum of 3.1 additional visits per practice per week (2012, national lung cancer campaign).
 It should be noted that these campaigns were at the national level and featured a much higher weight of advertising, including TV.
-Therefore, the abdominal symptoms campaign, which is being carried out at the regional level in the absence of TV advertising, is not expected to significantly affect clinical outcomes.

-The Be Clear on Cancer working group have had regular contact with key healthcare stakeholders in both the East and West Midlands throughout the development of the abdominal symptoms campaign.
-Key decisions have been communicated to this group to support dissemination and preparation for campaign activities.
-CRUK will be developing briefing sheets for service providers likely to be impacted by the campaign, such as GP practices.
+The Be Clear on Cancer working group had regular contact with key healthcare stakeholders in both the East and West Midlands throughout the development of the abdominal symptoms campaign.
+Key decisions were communicated to this group to support dissemination and preparation for campaign activities.
+CRUK developed briefing sheets for service providers likely to be impacted by the campaign, such as GP practices.

-The National Cancer Registration and Analysis Service (NCRAS) is responsible for evaluation of the Be Clear on Cancer campaigns and have been in contact with colleagues from the East Midlands Cancer Clinical Network.
-The six pilot areas in the East Midlands are:
+The National Cancer Registration and Analysis Service (NCRAS) is responsible for evaluation of the Be Clear on Cancer campaigns and contacted colleagues from the East Midlands Cancer Clinical Network.
+The six pilot areas in the East Midlands were: